 Hover over the Applications and Servers column to see which Servers or Applications have reported this error:

 The Event List can be searched and sorted to concentrate on the most relevant events.

-- Sort by First Seen - Sorts event according to the newest events introduced into your application within the last day, week, etc. This enables you to keep track of when new errors have been introduced to your environment.
+- Sort by First Seen - Sorts events according to the newest events introduced into your application within the last day, week, etc. This enables you to keep track of when new errors have been introduced to your environment.

 - Sort by Times - Sorts events according to those happening most frequently within the current timeframe.

 - Sort by Last Seen - Sorting by Last Seen combined with the Last day/hour timeframe, displays the errors happening in real-time within your application.

-- Filter Type to Uncaught Exceptions - Filters exceptions not handled by your code, which may lead to undetected failures.
+- Filter Type to Uncaught Exceptions - Filters exceptions that were not handled by your code, which may lead to undetected failures.

-- Filter by Entry Point or Error Location - Filters events that were originated or called in into your code from specific locations.
+- Filter by Entry Point or Error Location - Filters events that were originated or called in into your code from specific classes/packages.

 - Filter by Server/Application - Filters the impact and the level of errors impacting a specific set of monitored servers or JVMs that you tagged with application names.

 To sort and filter events, use and at the top of each column.

 Filters can be saved as Views and shared with team members to highlight the important events and applications.
 Click here to learn more about Views.

 The Search box enables you to search through the application for events according to error type, name, location and entry point.
 The search box uses auto-complete to make searching easier.